 About the SEER Program

 SEER collects data on cancer cases from various locations and sources throughout the United States.
-Data collection began in 1973 with a limited amount of registries and continues to expand to include even more areas and demographics today.
+Data collection began in 1973 with a limited number of registries and continues to expand to include even more areas and demographics today.

 - List of Registries